red-kite-solutions/stalker/docs/docs/intro.md

 curl https://raw.githubusercontent.com/red-kite-solutions/stalker/main/init_ubuntu.sh | bash
 ```

-If you ran the script successfully, you can log out and log back in, and then directly go to [start stalker](#5-start-stalker).
+If you ran the script successfully, you can log out and log back in, and then directly go to [Start Red Kite Community](#5-start-red-kite-community).

 ### 2. Clone the repository